University of South Florida

 The USF contingent also spent time at Korle Bu Teaching Hospital, a 100-year-old hospital that was the first in Ghana and is still the largest teaching hospital in the country.
 “They got to go on the burn unit and see how they treat burns,” Wright said.
 “Then, they got to see a patient starting dialysis for the first time.”
 The dialysis unit at Korle Bu Hospital is the first dialysis center in all of Ghana.

 In Ghana, if there are no nutrition supplement products available, local foods are blended with fish powder to increase protein; the interns learned how to use resources available to treat malnutrition.
-During their visit, the interns attended a cooking class on the local cuisine led by the dietitians and experienced a day of cultural immersion.
+During their visit, participants attended a cooking class on the local cuisine led by the dietitians and experienced a day of cultural immersion.

 Typically, Wright conducts a workshop every year to give back to the communities where USF interns are learning.
 “We ask a lot of our hosts during the visit,” she said.
 “I feel it’s important to give back to them for what they give to us.”